Secret scanning

 - For all other secrets, first verify that the secret committed to Azure Repos is valid.
 If so, create a new secret, update any services that use the old secret, and then delete the old secret.

-When updating a secret, be sure to store the new secret securely, and ensure that it's always accessed and never stored as plaintext.
-One possibility can be through Azure Keyvault or other secret management solutions.
+When you update a secret, store the new secret securely and ensure that it never gets stored as plaintext.
+One option is to use Azure Key Vault or other secret management solutions.

 Secret push protection